 - assist in the selection of combined cycle plant and its operation.

 The course material includes the following:

-- Performance and Economics
+- Performance economics and market design.

 Who should attend